A shooter fired at officers. Police say it was a 4-year-old, acting on his dad’s instructions.

 Around 1:30 p.m., Johnson went through a McDonald’s drive-through in Midvale, Utah, with two children: the 4-year-old and the boy’s 3-year-old sibling, the Unified Police Department of Greater Salt Lake told The Washington Post in a statement.

-After McDonald’s workers gave him the wrong order, Johnson allegedly pulled and flashed a gun.
-Employees asked him to go to the front of the restaurant while they fixed his order, the statement said.
+After McDonald’s workers gave him the wrong order, Johnson allegedly flashed a gun.
+Employees asked him to drive to the front of the restaurant while they fixed his order, the statement said.
 Instead, they called the police.

 After arriving at the McDonald’s, officers ordered Johnson to get out of his car, according to the statement.
-When he didn’t obey, police said, they opened one of the doors and dragged him out.
+When he didn’t obey, police said, they opened one of the car doors and dragged him out.

 As they did, one of the officers turned toward the car and saw a gun pointing out of the back window, police said.
 That officer alerted the others that he’d seen a firearm while knocking it to the side as it went off.
 The bullet grazed that officer, causing a minor injury, and then shot upward, lodging in the awning above the drive-through window.

-Officers trying to arrest Johnson at first didn’t know the shooter was a child and could have easily returned fire, Rivera told KUTV.
+Officers arresting Johnson at first didn’t know the shooter was a child and could have easily returned fire, Rivera told KUTV.
 But the officer who sent the bullet off target yelled out “Kid!” to the others as soon as he saw the young face in the back seat, Unified police said in the statement.
 Officers did not fire any shots in return.

 Rivera praised the officer who sent the bullet away from his peers and then let everyone know the gunman wasn’t a man at all.